Best video editing apps that will make life Easier

 - Huge stock video and music library

-- Simple drag-and-drop interface
+- Simple drag-and-drop Connection

-- Free 1080p export with no watermark
+- Free 1080p export without watermark

 ✕ Cons